Season cut filet steak pieces with salt and black pepper on all sides.

 Place beef wellingtons on a baking sheet or onto a baking dish.

-Decorating the wellington with excess cut out shapes of puff pastry is optional.
+Decorating the wellington with extra cut out shapes of puff pastry is optional.

 Brush wellington parcels with egg yolk.